potatolondon/djangae/docs/storage.md

 As you can see from the snippet `?authuser={request.user.email}` is added to the url.
 That is to handle the case where a user is signed in multiple Google accounts in the browser.

-Challenges mentioned with the cookies above applies though
 ### Example usage

 Images in this model will be publicly accessible and stored in main bucket of application.